ichenpipi/cocos-skeleton-viewer/README.en.md

 If you like this project, don't forget to star [![star](https://gitee.com/ifaswind/ccc-skeleton-viewer/badge/star.svg?theme=dark)](https://gitee.com/ifaswind/ccc-skeleton-viewer/stargazers)!

-*If you have any usage problems, just create an issue on Gitee or add my WeChat `im_chenpipi` and leave a message.*
+*If you have any usage problems, just submit an issue or contact me with WeChat `im_chenpipi`.*